REASON AND VALUES EXEMPLIFIED IN GENDER

 When theological thought is dying together with its

-with its “spiritual philosophy” does the same thing without feminism when
+“spiritual philosophy” does the same thing without feminism when enacting

-acceptable interpretation of the quotation attributed to G.K.
-Chesterton that “When men stop believing in God
+recalls an acceptable interpretation of the quotation attributed to G.K.
+Chesterton that “When men stop

 the chapter on “L’avénement de la femme à travers le